A common-sense solution for keeping hundreds of pounds of waste out of the landfill.

 Community composting is currently available for Mountain Waste & Recycle customers from Carbondale to Aspen.

-To sign up for our compost pickup services contact us online or call (970) 963-3435 to request a container.
+To sign up for our compost pickup services contact us online or by phone at (970) 963-3435 to request a container.